 Place an elastic resistance band around your ankles.
 If you use an exercise tube, choose one that is a challenge, and place the tube underneath your feet.
 Grab the handles and cross them in front, arms down.

 Begin by walking to the right with the widest step possible and repeat with four more steps to the right.
 Next, walk left four times.
 Repeat in a continuous, fluid movement.

-Best Approach to Firm & Trim the Inner Thighs
+Extra Tips to Trim the Inner Thighs

 There are three things to consider if you want to achieve shapely, toned thighs:

 Diet is very important.
 Though protein powders can be useful in building muscle, it’s important to eat a balanced macronutrient diet of healthy carbs, lean protein and good fats.
 Studies show that by consuming healthy fats, but less fat overall, you can shed body fat.
 This fat loss helps reveal the toned muscles that lie beneath.
 Without losing the fat, you simply will not be able to see those toned thighs.

 Recent studies show that by restricting dietary fat, participants lost 68 percent more body fat compared to the group cutting the same number of carbohydrate calories.
 Carb restriction also provided weight loss, but interestingly, participants in the fat-restriction group lost even more body fat.
 “These findings counter the theory that body fat loss necessarily requires decreasing insulin, thereby increasing the release of stored fat from fat tissue and increasing the amount of fat burned by the body.”

 Certain types of exercises tone your thighs more than others.
 There are numerous inner thigh exercises and outer thigh workouts, but combining them, such as in the workout above, can provide great overall tone in your thighs.
 Adding resistance band exercises or a fuller range of motion can help build stronger muscles, which can also tone your thighs.